golemfactory/golem-docs/src/pages/docs/quickstarts/js-quickstart.md

 You can find a detailed explanation of the above code [here](/docs/creators/javascript/tutorials/quickstart-explained)
 {% /alert %}

-## Running the script on Golem Network
+## Running the script on the Golem Network

 Simply run the command: